-Students prepare for careers in advertising agencies, publications, the broadcast media, broadcasting stations, business and industry, and trade and professional associations.
+Students prepare for careers in advertising agencies, publications, the broadcast media, business and industry, and trade and professional associations.

 Non-majors may choose advertising as a minor, which requires the completion of 21 credit hours that may include both management and creative advertising courses.
-Both tracks, account management and creative, are available as minors.
 [More about advertising major]

 Students select one of two sequences: Broadcast News or Radio-Television.
 Coursework in the Electronic Media sequences during the first two years is similar.
 Specialization occurs during the last two years.